prateepgedupudi/prateepgedupudi.github.io/_posts/2017-12-30-how-to-run-spring-boot-from-intellij-idea-community-free-edition.md

 </build>
 ```

 Now you might have an answer for a question about running Spring Boot App in IntelliJ IDEA Community edition.
 Yes, you are right.
 Just Run/Debug maven/gradle task.
-Below is the screen shot of the same.
+Below is the screen shot of running spring boot maven app with in Intellij IDEA .

 ![null](/img/maven_spring_boot_runas.png)